 Once the meat reaches its internal temp, remove it from the grill.

-Wrap the roast in foil and place on the grill until the meat reaches an internal temperature of 205 degrees F, with a cook time of about another hour.
+There are two types of burnt ends- dry and wet.
+Dry burnt ends are super crispy, and as their name suggests, they're dry, with no BBQ sauce added.
+To cook them, you'll wrap the roast in foil to let the temperature escalate quickly, and leave the roast un-cut.
+Then, place on the grill until the meat reaches an internal temperature of 205 degrees F, with a cook time of about another hour.
 This can also be achieved in the oven as shown in the video.
 Once done, cut into cubes and serve as appetizers or as a main dish.

-Cut the roast into cubes, then toss in a mixture of BBQ sauce, brown sugar, and steak rub.
+Wet burnt ends are slathered in BBQ sauce, making them a juicier version than their dry counterpart.
+To make wet ends, you'll cut them into cubes, across the grain for the ultimate tenderness.
+Then, toss the pieces in a mixture of BBQ sauce, brown sugar, and steak rub.
 Cover with aluminum foil and bake or grill until the meat reaches an internal temperature of 205 degrees F. Once finished, serve the marbled meat candy!